radha-24/Bank-Ease/README.md

-# Bank Management System
+# Bank Ease

 ## Overview
-The Bank Management System is a Java-based application designed to handle basic banking operations.
+The Bank Ease is a Java-based application designed to handle basic banking operations.
 The system allows users to perform actions such as balance inquiry, deposit, withdrawal, and viewing transaction history.
 It utilizes a MySQL database for storing user and transaction data.

 ## Features
 - **User Authentication:** Secure login and signup processes.